 Since GP is produced with raw milk from cows that must be fed exclusively with products permitted by the GP DOP specification, it is likely that the vegetable composition of their forages is closely linked to the production area.
 Therefore, the taxonomic analysis of the plant identified through the DNA isolated in their milk was performed with a local database created specifically on the basis of the Italian plant taxa.
 In fact, as demonstrated by several authors [31,33,35,36], for the taxonomic assignment the use of local dedicated databases reduces the possibility of wrong identifications compared to existing databases that contain millions of reference DNA sequences [37].

-In the technical controls (Feed_1, Feed_2 and Soy flour) metabarcoding correctly identified the expected declared taxa, to which the raw materials used as fodder belong.
+(Feed_1, Feed_2 and Soy flour) metabarcoding correctly identified the declared taxa, to which the raw materials used as fodder belong aggiungere maggiore spiegazione sul perchè li abbiamo scelti, es per avvalorare la tecnica del metabarcoding.
 With regard to milk samples, at the family and genus level the major number of taxa were identified in milk samples of cows belonging to GP consortium.
-Two unexpected plants were detected: Ceratonia siliqua and Cuscuta, for which no deeper classification was possible.
+Two plants were detected: Ceratonia siliqua and Cuscuta, for which no deeper classification was possible.
 The causes could be due to several factors as reported from other authors: DNA metabarcoding can produce different proportion of reads which are not related to the real quantities of each species in the sample analysed, furthermore also the sequence abundance can be affected by the density of chloroplasts in different species.
 Another reason could be the bias of amplification efficiency in PCR towards different species and loci due to the high level of plant DNA fragmentation, that could bring to a sharing of sequences between relative species.
 In particular with a manual alignment in Clustal, the Ceratonia Siliqua (Fabaceae family) showed an important sequence similarity (95%) with the Glicyne max.

 Although the milk samples belonged or were external to the production area of the GP, the statistical analysis conducted using the two alpha and beta approaches did not discriminate the samples either by type or by area of origin.
 In particular, the beta analysis highlighted the subdivision of the samples into two distinct clusters showing how, in some cases, the milk of a specific area could actually belong to both clusters [38].
 Even though the milk samples are characterised by high plant variability and came from different provinces of the GP production area, the lack of differences at multiple taxonomic levels could be due to the standardisation of feed rationing as required by the GP standard to ensure the product quality.